HanSolo/discocli/README.md

 At the moment there are binaries available for
 - Windows x64 (Intel)
 - Linux x64 (Intel)
-- Macos x64 (which also works on aarch64, thx to Rosetto2)
+- Macos x64 (which also works on aarch64, thx to Rosetta2)

 The available binaries can be found [here](https://github.com/HanSolo/discocli/releases)

+From version 17.0.3 on now the native images will always be build on each push using [github actions](https://github.com/HanSolo/discocli/actions) and can be downloaded from the action itself.
+Keep in mind that you might have to allow the downloaded binary to be executed on your local machine.
+On Macos you need to open the binary by CTRL+RIGHT click and Open it once in the Finder and then it will work from the command line.
+On Windows you have to double click the exe file and agree to execute it once, after that you can execute it also from the command line.

 <b>Attention:</b> On Windows it might be needed to download and install the [Microsoft Visual C++ 2015 Redistributable Update 3 RC](https://www.microsoft.com/en-us/download/details.aspx?id=52685) to
 get the VCRUNTIME140.dll for Java based native images.